mihaipriboi/Nerdvana_Nemesis_2023/README.md

 }
 ```

-And the last step, is the function, in which we make the servo to rotate a specific angle, given by the parameter _angle_.
+And the second step, is the function, in which we make the servo to rotate a specific angle, given by the parameter _angle_.
 If the angle is negativ the motor will rotate to the left, and if is pozitiv the motor will rotate to right.
 This way 0 is going to be the position, in which the wheels are straight.
 Also, the values we are giving the motor need to be between -1 and 1, so we use a clamp function to limit the value we are going to give the motor to roatate to.

 ```ino
 /// Servo functions